An

 I got to do the CQ thing

-went out to the field many times with the Ecce troop… on a Cornwall trip in ’72, I was on guard expecting the para's: the active enemy (chasing our D-10 site) captured me! …
+went out to the field many times with the Ecce troop—on a Cornwall trip in '72, I was the person on guard, expecting the para's as the active enemy

-learned to type into that 50-cycles/second teleprinter (I became faster than it was!) …
+I learned to type messages into that 50-cycles/second teleprinter ( I became faster than it was! )…

-got to play on the rugby team as tight-head prop …
+got to play on the rugby team as the tight-head prop…

 somehow managed to get a